anshuman018/Calculator-in-Python/README.md

 Contributions are welcome!
 Please feel free to open issues or submit pull requests to improve the project.

 Authors
-Your Name - Your Website
+Anshuman Singh
 Support
-For support or questions, please create an issue or reach out to [your@email.com].
+For support or questions, please create an issue or reach out to [findmeansh@email.com].

 Disclaimer
 This calculator is provided as-is and should be used for basic arithmetic calculations.
 It does not guarantee absolute precision and may not be suitable for complex mathematical tasks.